Parser Formulae¶

 Note

 It is a great idea to check the html or json you are trying to parse with your browser.
-Some web browsers have excellent developer tools that let you walk through the nodes of the document you are trying to parse in a prettier way than I would ever have time to put together.
+Most web browsers have excellent developer tools that let you walk through the nodes of the document you are trying to parse in a prettier way than I would ever have time to put together.
 This image is one of the views Firefox provides if you simply enter a JSON URL.

 Searching for "posts"->1st list item->"sub" on this data will give you "Nobody like kino here.".